markgw/pimlico/docs/guides/multistage_module.rst

 module instances in a pipeline.
 The same type checking system is employed and data is passed between the stages (i.e. between consecutive executions) as if the stages were separate modules.

-Each stage is defined as an instance of :cls:~`pimlico.core.modules.multistage.ModuleStage`:
+Each stage is defined as an instance of :class:`~pimlico.core.modules.multistage.ModuleStage`:

 .. code-block:: py